Backup and Restore

 To protect sensitive information, Seq applies AES-256 encryption to backup files.

-This is performed using AES-256 with a key stored in Seq.json.
-The value in the configuration file is protected using DPAPI, so it cannot be backed up directly.
+Seq backups are encrypted using AES-256, with a key stored in Seq.json.
+On Windows, the value in the configuration file is protected using DPAPI, so it cannot be backed up directly.

-To obtain the master key, open an administrative command prompt on the Seq server machine and invoke:
+To obtain the secret key on Windows, open an administrative command prompt on the Seq server machine and invoke:

 The key is a base-64 encoded value.
 Save this in a secure location so that backups can be restored.

-Each named Seq instance has a unique master key.
+Each named Seq instance has a unique secret key.
 Specify the instance name with

 Seq will automatically back up configuration on a daily basis.
 The

 .seqbac files created are stored in the \Backups directory under the Storage root path.

 Backups can be retrieved directly from disk, or downloaded from the web UI in Settings > Backups.